For most homes, Wi-Fi is an absolute necessity and it would be ideal to have strong and fast Wi-Fi signals no matter where you are at home.

 But with Plume Adaptive, you would not have this problem and you can say goodbye to finding the right locations for your extender unit.
 You just need to find an available power outlet to plug the pod in.

 This convenience has some tradeoffs, though.
 Plume is able to extend your Wi-Fi signal for a short range.
 You can still cover every inch of your home with a Wi-Fi signal, but uniform speed is not guaranteed.

 Remember that when Wi-Fi signals travel from one transmitter to another, there is signal loss.
 This means that the more Plume pods in place and the farther away you get from the main router, the slower your Wi-Fi signal would be.

 The biggest problem with Plume is that it can cover your entire house with a Wi-Fi signal only when you have one pod in each room.
-And because the Plume pods cost $69 each, that can rack up a very sizable investment.
+And because the Plume pods is cheap, that can rack up a very sizable investment.